sladkovm/sladkovm.github.io/_posts/2017-09-07-Deploying-Plotly-Dash-in-a-Docker-Container-on-Digitital-Ocean.markdown

 Now, if you will run the `$ docker-compose up --build -d` it will deploy the app directly from the local host to the droplet.

-See [*official guide*](https://docs.docker.com/machine/examples/ocean/#step-5-use-machine-to-remove-the-droplet) for step-by-step instructions.
+See the [*official guide*](https://docs.docker.com/machine/examples/ocean/#step-5-use-machine-to-remove-the-droplet) for step-by-step instructions.